-The Town of Duxbury receives its water supply from twelve groundwater sources, all of which are gravel-packed wells located throughout the Town (see map Page 3).
+The Town of Duxbury receives its water supply from twelve groundwater sources, all of which are gravel-packed wells located throughout the Town.
 Each well has its own pump station and chemical feed equipment.
-Groundwater is naturally filtered through soil usually not requiring additional filtration, however, Evergreen Wells 1 and 2 are filtered to remove iron and manganese, minerals that can cause staining.
+Groundwater is naturally filtered through soil usually not requiring additional filtration, however, Evergreen Wells 1 and 2 are